apple/swift-distributed-actors/STYLE_GUIDE.md

   - then (if present) followed by a message
   - examples: `interpret(context, behavior, message)`, `handle { context, message ...`

+## Logging messages

+- put messages into `[]` so it is easier to spot where message type starts and where it ends
+- never log entire user messages, they could contain passwords or other secrets
+  - log their type instead, e.g. "`[AuthenticationMessage]` unhandled", or ""
+- when logging full messages, e.g. system messages, just printing the message (e.g. an enum) would look like this:
+  "`initialize(...)` dropped to dead letters", which sometimes MAY be clear enough but not always, since there may be multiple "initialize" messages defined for various message protocols.
+Prefer the following logging style: `"Dropped [\(msg)]:\(type(of: msg))..."`, which results in useful messages like *"Dropped initialize(...):WalletMessages"*.
+  - Technically users can also guess the type from the type of the actor ref but only if the message is sent to the exact actor, and not dead letters etc.
+    Keeping the style the same in our logging is likely best for consistency and training people to spot the message and type easily.
+  - the trailing `:type` is designed to feel like type signatures, it also should help in case there are the same string representations for various types, and one would be left scratching their head why "1 was not delivered" when "1" definitely should have been (e.g. whoops, it was `1:Int`, and not `"1":String`!)

 ## Recommended reads

 The Swift Distributed Actors team recommends the following reads to "get it",